hguenot/yii2-gftp/README.md

 * `\gftp\FtpComponent` : A Yii component used to manage FTP connection and navigation (encapsulates PHP ftp method).
 * `\gftp\FtpWidget` : A widget which can be used to display FTP folder content and allow FTP server browsing.

-It supports FTP protocol and FTP over SSL protocol
+It supports FTP protocol and FTP over SSL protocol.
+SFTP support is provider by [Yii2-gsftp](https://github.com/hguenot/yii2-gsftp) extension.

 Installation
 ------------